Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 <beginning to move, night, morning on waking (all indicate < rest)

-> warm application,
+> warm applications,

 >stretching,